tony-aw/squarebrackets/README.md

   update.
 Renamed `ndims()` to `ndim()`.
 - 13 April 2025: The binding implementations have been moved from ‘squarebrackets’ to my new R-package ‘broadcast’.
+- 26 April 2025: Renamed the `mutable_atomic` class to `mutatomic`, and
+  moved the entire class to its own package, which ‘squarebrackets’ now depends on.